omegion/aws-uptime-lambda-function-with-terraform/README.md

 ## AWS Uptime Monitoring Lambda Function with Terraform

 This terraform module helps you to monitor your sites.
-It will be trigger every 5 minutest to check your website.
+It will be trigger every 5 minutes to check your website.

 ### Setup
 Go to lambda directory and run following command.
 It will build Go package and zip it.